Allan-gitrepos/My_resume/README.md

 ## 💼 Work experience
 **Data Science Consultant @ [fiverr](https://www.fiverr.com/s/KzDd5k) (_Decembe 2020 - Present_)**
-- **5-star rated** expert in R data analysis and visualization with over six years of experience specializing in genomic data analysis and bioinformatics.
+- 5⭐ rated freelancer with over 200 hours of data analysis and visualization projects completed in R with over six years of experience specializing in genomic data analysis and bioinformatics.
 - Proficient in handling big data and performing complex modelling using popular R libraries and packages such as tidyr, data.table, dplyr, plyr, tenserflow, ggplot, ggdendro, ggtree, ggheatmap, and circos.
 - Received positive feedback from clients for knowledge, professionalism, and mastery of R programming.
 Demonstrated ability to deliver high-quality work as evidenced by the portfolio available on the [profile](https://www.fiverr.com/s/KzDd5k).